 * Comfortable walking shoes/boots – suitable shoes for rafting if appropriate

-* Sun block, sunglasses and hat that doesn’t blow off your head easily
+* Sunblock, sunglasses and a hat that doesn’t blow off your head easily

 * Swimsuit if your lodge has a pool